ClusterFights/jigsaw-challenge/README.md

 (height X width) .pbm files with the puzzle pieces.
 The second is the solution as a text file with the correct placement and counterclockwise rotation of each piece.
 The third is an SVG file that shows the solution.
-You may want to use inkscale to view the SVG file.
+You may want to use inkscape to view the SVG file.

 Shown below is an image of the solution.svg file for the command